slackapi/node-slack-sdk/docs/_main/typescript.md

 ### Minimum version

+Latest major versions of `@slack/web-api`, `@slack/rtm-api`, and `@slack/webhook` packages are supported to build against TypeScript version 5.3.x.
+You can try to use a greater minor version of Typescript like 5.4 or above, but beware that [API Breaking Changes](https://github.com/microsoft/TypeScript/wiki/API-Breaking-Changes) can be introduced in minor Typescript versions that break compatibility.

-The latest major versions of the `@slack/web-api`, `@slack/rtm-api`, and `@slack/webhook` packages (v6.x) are supported to build against the minimum TypeScript version v4.1.0.
-See also: https://slack.dev/node-slack-sdk/tutorials/migrating-to-v6
+The v6 versions of `@slack/web-api`, `@slack/rtm-api`, and `@slack/webhook` packages are supported to build against the minimum TypeScript version v4.1.0.
+See also [v5 to v6 migration guide](https://slack.dev/node-slack-sdk/tutorials/migrating-to-v6) for more details.

 The v5 versions of `@slack/web-api`, `@slack/rtm-api`, and `@slack/webhook` packages are supported to build against TypeScript v3.3.0 or higher.
 The v4 versions of the `@slack/web-api`, `@slack/rtm-api`, and `@slack/webhook` packages are supported to build against TypeScript v2.7.0 or higher.